-- 1. The student must complete a minimum of 128 term hours as follows: - A. University Subject Requirements--48 hours: A course in computer science is required in addition to the 45 hours in general education courses. - B. Area of Concentration--33 hours: With the assistance of a faculty adviser, the student will design an interdisciplinary and cohesive area of concentration.
+- 1. The student must complete a minimum of 120 semester hours as follows: - A. University Subject Requirements--45 hours: A course in Computer Science/Information Technology is required in addition to the 42 hours in general education courses.

+B. Area of Concentration--33 hours: With the assistance of a faculty adviser, the student will design an interdisciplinary and cohesive area of concentration.
 A 2.0 grade point average is required in the area of concentration.
 An area of concentration is to be selected from the Humanities, Social Sciences, Natural Sciences, and Applied Sciences.
-At least 9 hours must be in courses numbered 300 or higher. - C. Approved and Enrichment Electives--44 hours: Approved electives should support and enrich the area of concentration.
-Enrichment electives consist of 9 12 hours chosen from at least three of the following broad groups: - Humanities: communications, history, mass communications, language, philosophy, literature, fine arts, music, religious studies, history - Social Sciences: anthropology, criminal justice, economics, geography, history, political science, psychology, social welfare, sociology, American Studies, Women's Studies, International Studies, Leadership - Natural Sciences: agriculture, astronomy, biological science, environmental science, geology, physics, chemistry, mathematics, physical sciences - Applied Sciences: accounting, business administration, marketing, computer science, library science, education, health/physical education, finance, criminal justice, speech pathology - D. Senior Seminar--3 hours: General Studies 491.
+At least 9 hours must be in courses numbered 300 or higher.

+C. Approved and Enrichment Electives--39 hours: Approved electives should support and enrich the area of concentration.
+Enrichment electives consist of 9 - 12 hours chosen from at least three of the following broad groups:

+- Humanities: communications, history, mass communications, language, philosophy, literature, fine arts, music, religious studies, history - Social Sciences: anthropology, criminal justice, economics, geography, political science, psychology, social welfare, sociology, American Studies, Women's Studies, International Studies, Leadership - Natural Sciences: agriculture, astronomy, biological science, environmental science, geology, physics, chemistry, mathematics, physical sciences - Applied Sciences: accounting, business administration, marketing, computer science, library science, education, health/physical education, finance, criminal justice, speech pathology - D. Senior Seminar -- 3 hours: General Studies 491.
 A minimum grade of C is required. - 2.
-Of the 128 hours required for the degree, 45 hours must be in courses numbered 300 level or higher, with at least 15 hours at the 400 level.
+Of the 120 hours required for the degree, 45 hours must be in courses numbered 300 level or higher, with at least 15 hours at the 400 level.
 At least 9 hours in the area of concentration must be in courses numbered 300 or higher. - 3.
-Enrollment in the Bachelor of General Studies Program is required during the last two terms prior to graduation. - 4.
+Enrollment in the Bachelor of General Studies Program is required during the last two semesters prior to graduation.
+Any student with fewer than 30 hours of earned college credit (developmental courses excluded) will not be permitted to enroll in the General Studies Program. - 4.
 The student must complete the general degree requirements of the University. - 5.
-A maximum of 16 term hours of Military Science may be used as approved electives toward the BGS degree.

-- 6. During the term immediately prior to the term of graduation, the candidate must request that the Director of General Studies complete the degree checkout form that must be presented to the Office of Admissions and Records. - 7.
+A maximum of 16 semester hours of Military Science may be used as approved electives toward the BGS degree. - 6.
+During the semester immediately prior to the semester of graduation, the candidate must request that the Director of General Studies complete the degree checkout form that must be presented to the Office of Admissions and Records. - 7.
 A minimum of 30 of the last 40 hours must be taken in residence at LSUS; 9 hours in the concentration must be taken in residence at LSUS. - 8.
 No more than 30 hours of degree credit may be taken in courses offered by the College of Business Administration.
 Up to 9 hours of lower division courses in economics are exempt from this rule. - 9.
-Only 64 hours from a 2-year college will transfer and count toward the General Studies degree. - 10.
+Only 60 hours from a 2-year college will transfer and count toward the General Studies degree. - 10.
 The General Studies student must have a 2.0 average in all courses in the area of concentration, a 2.0 average in all courses taken at LSUS, a 2.0 average overall, and a minimum grade of C in the General Studies 491 Senior Seminar. - 11.
 The student must complete the curriculum in General Studies as follows: